-- azureDeploy.ps1, which is a script that deploys the collection service using the MSDeploy tool. - The templates folder, which contains the following files that are used by the installation script: - serviceDeploy.Parameters.json - storageDeploy.Parameters.json - ARM templates for deploying web apps - 5.
-In the serviceDeploy.parameters.json file, change webAppName to your unique web app name
+- azureDeploy.ps1, which is a script that deploys the collection service using the MSDeploy tool. - The templates folder, which contains the following files that are used by the installation script: - serviceDeploy.Parameters.json - storageDeploy.Parameters.json - · ARM templates for deploying web apps - 5.
+In the serviceDeploy.parameters.json file, change webAppName to your unique web app name.

-When you select a name for your web app, you must follow the naming conventions for Microsoft Azurenaming conventions for Microsoft Azure.
+When you select a name for your web app, you must follow the naming conventions for Microsoft Azure.